trisfaizal/Marketing-Site/_posts/2015-08-28-user_pricing.md

 ## Change Log

-[We’ve introduced a product change log](http://docs.cloudcannon.com/changelog/) to improve communication on the progress we’re making on CloudCannon.
-If you want to keep up to date there’s a [RSS feed](http://docs.cloudcannon.com/rss/).
+[We’ve introduced a product change log](http://docs.cloudcannon.com/changelog/) to keep you up to date with all changes in our day-to-day deployments.
+If you want to keep up to date follow the [change log RSS feed](http://docs.cloudcannon.com/rss/).

 If you have any questions about the new pricing and features, get in touch with [our support team](http://docs.cloudcannon.com/contact/).